Rumsen people: History

 The Rumsen were the first Costanoan people to be seen and documented by the Spanish explorers of Northern California, as noted by Sebastian Vizcaíno when he reached Monterey in 1602.
 Since this first Spanish contact, Manila galleons may have occasionally ventured up the California coastline and stopped in Monterey Bay between 1602 and 1769.

 During the era of Spanish missions in California, the Rumsen people's lives changed when the Spaniards came from the south to build the Mission San Carlos Borroméo de Carmelo and the Monterey Presidio in their territory.
-The baptism of many was coerced between 1771 and 1808.
+Many were baptized between 1771 and 1808.
 Once baptized, the Rumsen people were enslaved and forced to live in the mission village and its surrounding ranches.
 They were taught as Catholic neophytes, also known as Mission Indians, until the missions were secularized (discontinued) by the Mexican Government in 1834.
 Some Mission San Carlos Indian people were formally deeded plots upon secularization, only to have those plots stolen during the Rancho Period.

 At least since the mission era, the people of the Esselen Nation claim close association with the Rumsen Ohlone, through Mission integration and intermarriage.

+In 1925, Alfred Kroeber, then director of the Hearst Museum of Anthropology, declared the tribe extinct, which directly led to its losing federal recognition and land rights.
+Despite this declaration, the Rumsen Ohlone Tribal Community persists in the Monterey Bay area, preserving and revitalizing Rumsen Ohlone traditions.

+Rumsen folklore

+Rumsen oral tradition tells the story of Caacakiy Maccan - or Coyote - an anthropomorphic trickster god.
+In one story, Coyote takes his wife to the ocean.
+He tells her that the sea creatures are her relatives, but does not tell her that the sea creature called Makkeweks is her uncle.
+Upon seeing Makkeweks, Coyote’s wife dies in fright, and Coyote performs a shamanic ritual to revive her.
+Another story tells of a rivalry between Coyote and Hummingbird, in which Hummingbird bests Coyote in a battle of wits.